Clucas0311/feeback-project/README.md

-A Feedback Application primarily used to work on react fundamentals, with hooks.
-In this project, I used useContext, useReducer to help manage state globally.
-I also used forms and JSON server to add feedback items as well as remove items.
-This project also use Material UI and CSS for styling purposes.
+A CustomerFeedback Application primarily used to work on react fundamentals, with hooks.
+In this project, I focused on forms, event handlers and/or lifestyle events.
+I used useContext, useReducer to help manage state globally.
+I also used JSON server to add feedback items as well as remove items.
+This project also uses Material UI and CSS for styling purposes.

 # Getting Started with Create React App